DermaWand Review: Can Radio Waves Reduce Wrinkles?

 DermaWand claims that their product is “clinically proven” and we find that statement to be highly questionable.

-The one single “study” testing DermaWand was sponsored by the manufacturer of DermaWand (a company named International Commercial Television Inc.) which adds so much bias to the research process that it makes the results worthless in our opinion.
+The clinical trial on DermaWand was sponsored by the manufacturer of DermaWand (a company named International Commercial Television Inc.) which adds potential bias to the research process, making the results useless to consumers in our opinion.

-We recommend that consumers entirely disregard claims of clinical efficacy made by cosmetics brands that are basing those claims on studies they themselves funded.
+We recommend that consumers entirely disregard claims of clinical efficacy made by cosmetics brands based on manufacturer-funded clinical trials that are not published in peer-reviewed journals.

 Lacking Technical Information

-We can't even locate this crucial information on the "Instruction Manual" found on DermaWand's product pages.
+We can't even locate this crucial information on the FAQs section of DermaWand's website.

 The frequency and power is what determines the safety and potential efficacy of the device.
 Cellphones release radio waves too, but no one claims they have skin-promoting effects.

-We urge DermaWand to publish information about the frequency and power of their devices, and ideally to cite medical studies proving that this frequency and power is safe and effective.
+We urge DermaWand to publish information about the frequency and power of their devices, and ideally to cite clinical studies showing that this frequency and power is safe and effective.

 Stay up-to-date on our research reviews